-The Restoration of Manchester Oratory
+The Restoration of the Manchester Oratory

 Phase One - 2015/16